lightingghost/ThermoRawReader/README.md

 http://matplotlib.org/downloads.html

-It goes over all the raw files in the directory, then out put the peakvalue for a specific m/z to a single file
+execute the UI_in_one.pyw to launch the main program for Mass Spec Imaging